gruffler22/PGEX_FPS_Chart/README.md

 How to use?

-Like any other PGEX extension you include the file in your project and include the line...
+Like any other PGEX extension you include the file in your project and include the line:

   #define OLC_PGEX_Gruffler_FPS_Chart_H

-...once and only once in a .cpp file.
+-once and only once in a .cpp file.

-Usually this is done in a .cpp file just before including the olcPixelGameEngine itself.
+Usually this is done in a .cpp file just after including the olcPixelGameEngine itself.
 Eg.
   #define OLC_PGE_APPLICATION
   #include "olcPixelGameEngine.h"